‘Bachelor In Paradise’ 2017: Corinne Olympios Wants To Join On One Condition

 Everyone wants Corinne Olympios to be on Bachelor in Paradise 2017.
-ABC has yet to confirm the cast for the upcoming season of BIP but Corinne has already hinted that she wants to have another chance at love but only on one condition – she has to bring her nanny with her.
+ABC has yet to confirm the cast for the upcoming season of BIP, but Corinne has already hinted that she wants to have another chance at love but only on one condition – she has to bring her nanny with her.

 Olympios has been asked previously if she will be part of Bachelor in Paradise 2017.
 Although The Bachelor’s Nick Viall is confident she will join the series, the blonde beauty cannot say yet that she will return to the franchise.
 The 24-year-old business owner told E!
 News that it’s too early to tell if she will head to Mexico with the rest of the unannounced contestants and that she has yet to receive an offer from the network.

-But in an exclusive interview with Life & Style magazine, the former The Bachelor contestant revealed that she might consider joining Bachelor in Paradise 2017 if she can take her nanny, Raquel, with her.
+However, in an exclusive interview with Life & Style magazine, the former The Bachelor contestant revealed that she might consider joining Bachelor in Paradise 2017 if she can take her nanny, Raquel, with her.

 I've been loving my FabFitFun Editor's Box!
 The @orgskincare Peel Face is to-die-for, and the @Modcloth Blanket Scarf is super cozy for my post-brunch nap ????
 Get yours at www.fabfitfun.com with code TEAMCORN #FabFitFun #FFFPartner ❤